SkylineCommunications/dataminer-docs-connectors/connector/doc/NVIDIA_Onyx_Manager.md

 ### DHCP

-This page displays the DHCP Relay instances information for both IPv4 and IPv6.
+This page displays the DHCP relay instances information for both IPv4 and IPv6.

 ### IGMP